GCC Bridge

 How are participants selected?

-Participants will be selected on motivation and commitment.
+Participants will be selected based on experience, motivation, and commitment.
 While we may consider preferences for a particular project/role and notable skills/experiences for the staffing of our teams, we foremost want to offer a learning platform to our participants.
 Previous Bridge participants with a recommendation from their Team leader/Project managers have priority for leadership positions.

 How are teams selected?